 - Never just throw away a damaged ladder.
 Destroy and dispose of ladders that have structural damage.

-Where and how you place your ladder is important; even lifesaving.
+How and where you place your RV ladder is important; even lifesaving.
 Make certain your ladder or step stool is placed on a level surface.

 In high traffic areas such as campsites where kids play or driveways, you should block the area where you place your ladder to prevent accidents.

 Make certain your ladder is fully opened and locked into place before stepping onto it.

 Per Alliance Safety Council’s recommendation, “a straight ladder should be placed at a four-to-one ratio, which means that the base should be 1 foot away from the wall or vertical surface for every 4 feet of height to the point of support.”